Looking for API endpoints?

 RedisLockStore (see Lock Stores.

-We recommend to not expose the Rasa Server to the outside world, but rather connect to it from your backend over a private connection (e.g. between docker containers).
+We recommend that you don't expose the Rasa Server to the outside world directly, but rather connect to it via e.g. Nginx.

 Nevertheless, there are two authentication methods built in: